Explorations in Watercolour

 Week one:

-Backgrounds, playing with salt, and plastic, different colours, wet on wet, wet on dry, different brushes.
+For the first week we will be playing with salt, and plastic wrap to create textures, we will experiment with wet on wet and wet on dry.
 The first week we'll be exploring and creating backgrounds and landscapes and working on the 'rule of thirds.'
 Do you want a big sky, or a big foreground?
 You'll find out.
+Learning about perspective and creating depth.

 Week two: